pkivolowitz/asm_book/section_1/funcs/README.md

 What could possibly go wrong?

-Here is a listing from `gdb` as running the program simply
+Here is a listing from `gdb` since running the program simply
 hangs:

 ```text